ionomy/ion_deprecated2/doc/ssl.md

 Enabling SSL on original client daemon
 ======================================
-By default, Ioncoin allows JSON-RPC commands to be sent to http://localhost:17171 and accepts connections only from the localhost.
+By default, Ion allows JSON-RPC commands to be sent to http://localhost:17171 and accepts connections only from the localhost.

 JSON-RPC Over SSL Setup